indraniel/go-sra-schemas-1.5/README.md

 	fmt.Printf("%v\n", sr)
 }
 ```
+The above example used a custom struct called `SraRun`.
+It specifies two things:

+1.  the XML name of the root element in your XML file, as is typical when working with `encoding/xml.Unmarshal()`.
+2.  type from the auto-generated package to embed right inside your custom struct.

+The second part is the only tricky part.
+XML Schema Definition has no real
+concept of "root element", partly because they're designed to support use-cases
+where you embed a full document defined in one XSD deep inside a full document
+defined in another XSD.
+See [go-xsd][1] for more details.

 Notice that the the re-rendered XML maybe ordered differently than the
 original XML.
 This is because the mapping between XML elements and data